hashicorp/terraform/website/source/docs/providers/azurerm/r/image.html.markdown

 * `name` - (Required) Specifies the name of the image.
 Changing this forces a new resource to be created.
-* `resource_group_name` - (Required) The name of the resource group in which to create the managed image.
+* `resource_group_name` - (Required) The name of the resource group in which to create the image.
 Changing this forces a new resource to be created.
 * `location` - (Required) Specified the supported Azure location where the resource exists.
     Changing this forces a new resource to be created.
-* `source_virtual_machine_id` - (Required when creating managed image from existing VM) ID of an existing VM from which the managed image will be created.
-VM must be generalized prior to creating managed image.
+* `source_virtual_machine_id` - (Required when creating image from existing VM) ID of an existing VM from which the image will be created.
+VM must be generalized prior to creating image.
 * `os_disk_os_type` - (Required) Specifies the type of operating system contained in the the virtual machine image.
 Possible values are: Windows or Linux.
 * `os_disk_os_state` - (Required) Specifies the state of the operating system contained in the blob.
 Currently, the only value is Generalized.
 * `os_disk_managed_disk_id` - (Optional) Specifies the ID of the managed disk resource that you want to use to create the image.